USEPA/CMAQ/README.md

 CMAQ-PFAS (Built upon CMAQv5.3.2)
 =================================

-This version of the Community Multiscale Air Quality (CMAQ) model supports emission, transport, gas/particle partitioning, and deposition of Per- and Polyfluoroalkyl Substances (PFASs).
+This version of the Community Multiscale Air Quality (CMAQ) model supports emission, transport, gas/particle partitioning, and deposition of **Per- and Polyfluoroalkyl Substances (PFASs)**.
 The model has been applied and evaluated for one case study in Eastern North Carolina (D'Ambro et al., "Characterizing the Air Emissions, Transport, and Deposition of Per- and Polyfluoroalkyl Substances from a Fluoropolymer Manufacturing Facility", ES&T, 2021).

+## CMAQ System Overview
 Community Multiscale Air Quality Model US EPA CMAQ Website: (https://www.epa.gov/cmaq).

 CMAQ is an active open-source development project of the U.S. EPA's Office of Research and Development that consists of a suite of programs for conducting air quality model simulations.